Roland Buti, The Year of the Drought. London: Old Street Publishing, in progress.

 Claude Arnaud, Jean Cocteau.
+Co-translated with Lauren Elkin.
 Yale University Press, forthcoming.

 Jonathan Littell, Syrian Notebooks: Inside the Homs Uprising.
 Verso Books, April 2015.